Tax Information for International Students

 Who Should File Taxes?

 The law requires that EVERYONE (even if you didn’t work) must file tax forms.
-The deadline is April 18.
+The deadline is typically April 15.
 Ball State strongly urges you to file your form and put it in the mail by April 15, in order for your form to arrive at the IRS by the deadline.
 There are both federal and state forms that you need to file.

 Federal law requires EVERYONE (students, dependents, etc.) who was present in the USA during 2011 (even if it was only 1 day) file tax forms.
 Even if you did not work……everyone, even dependents have to file out tax forms.
 People who were here less than 5 years will need to be sure to file a non-resident form.